 In July 2005, TELESUR, the Latin American television network sponsored by the governments of Venezuela, Argentina, Cuba and Uruguay, began broadcasting on a limited schedule.
-By October 31, 2005, TELESUR, based in Caracas and originally owned by the Venezuelan Government, began full-time broadcasting that can now be seen in at least 30 countries.
+By October 31, 2005, TELESUR, based in Caracas and originally owned by the Venezuelan Government, began a full-time broadcasting that can now be seen in at least 15 countries.
 TELESUR was designed to spur Latin American integration by creating a new communication paradigm that serves as an alternative to large media conglomerates.
 The network was funded with U.S.\$10 million provided by the countries that jointly owned the network at the time of funding: Venezuela (51% ownership), Argentina (20% ownership), Cuba (19% ownership) and Uruguay (10% ownership).
-Afterwards, in April 2006, Bolivia agreed to buy a 5% stake in TELESUR, and in 2007, Nicaragua and Ecuador also became shareholders of the television station.
-In August 2008, Paraguay signed an agreement to incorporate Paraguay in TELESUR's broadcasting.
+Afterwards, in April 2006, Bolivia agreed to buy a 5% stake in TELESUR.
 Other Latin American countries may join in the future.
-In 2010, TELESUR signed an agreement to expand its broadcast in Europe, the Middle East and North Africa in order to reach approximately 130 million potential viewers.